Reliability is the foundation of successful startups.

 2. Implement monitoring and observability

 You can't improve what you can't measure.
-Prioritize visibility into your systems:
+Prioritize visibility into your systems.

 Effective monitoring tools like Hyperping provide comprehensive visibility with minimal setup, allowing small teams to detect issues before users do.
 Unlike basic scripts or manual checks, purpose-built monitoring platforms offer reliable alerting and detailed insights when things go wrong.